rackerlabs/design-system/_component_design/selector-strip.md

 Consider the following best practices when you construct a selector strip:

-- For single select strips, one option is selected by default.
+- For single-select strips, one option is selected by default.
 - A selector strip should contain no more than seven options.
 It is important to balance the length of the option labels with the number of options listed.
 - Use short option labels (for example, three words maximum and up to 10 characters) so that the number of options can fit horizontally on a small screen.
 - If they are commonly understood, use abbreviations.
 For example, on a credit card selector strip the user understands that *AmEx* stands for *American Express*.